Henrik Werth

-Biography
+Officer

 Henrik Werth was born in Rezsőháza, Hungary (Knićanin, today in Serbia), on 26 December 1881.
 He became a military cadet in the Austro-Hungarian Army in 1897 in Vienna, and rapidly advanced in rank during World War I. By 1918, he was a lieutenant colonel.
 He later served the Hungarian Soviet Republic after the collapse of Austria-Hungary as the commander of the Hungarian Red Army's I Army Corps before being given command of the 7th Infantry Division.
+The Vyx-note of March 1919 which had called for Hungarian forces to pull back had created much revulsion in Hungary as it was believed that the new military lines called by the Vyx note would be the new frontiers of Hungary.
+Béla Kun had came to power by promising the aid of Soviet Russia in resisting the Allies against the Vyx note.
+Werth served the Hungarian Red Army of the Hungarian Soviet Republic not out of an attraction to Communism, but to fight against the projected loss of Hungarian territory to Yugoslavia, Romania and Czechoslovakia.
+In June 1919, Werth defected over to the National Army based in Szeged led by Admiral Miklós Horthy that had been established to fight against the Soviet Republic.

 Werth continued serving after the fall of the communist regime, being promoted to colonel in 1920, and to major general in 1926.
 He taught at the general staff academy and briefly served as the chief of operations on the general staff during that time.
 Werth was given mandatory retirement at age of 55, which he reached in 1936.
 However, he was recalled up into service in 1938 and became the chief of general staff.